priyagupta18/BreastCancer-prediction/README.md

 # BreastCancer-prediction
-Breast cancer prediction Using RandomForest and CNN
+Breast cancer prediction Using RandomForest.
+Achieved accuracy of 97.67